samudraneel05/ChemParaViz/README.md

 ---

-**Built with attention to design, functionality, and user experience**
+**Built with attention to design, functionality, and user experience by Samudraneel**